 Downtown Las Vegas

-Hendrickson says that one of her favorite tours to lead is of filming locations, remnants of which can still be seen—like the Absaroka County Sheriff’s insignia from the Longmire series on a door at the southwest side of Plaza Park.
+Hendrickson says that one of her favorite things in town is the filming locations, remnants of which can still be seen—like the Absaroka County Sheriff’s insignia from the Longmire series on a door at the southwest side of Plaza Park.

 “I never met so many movie stars until I moved here,” she says.
 “The film industry loves coming because of all the historic homes and buildings, the train depot, and our huge plaza.”